Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Mission

-The United States Army Japan (USARJ) is the Army Component Command of United States Forces, Japan (USFJ).
+United States Army Japan (USARJ) is the Army Component Command of United States Forces, Japan (USFJ).
 Stationed at Camp Zama, USARJ is a key element in upholding the 1960 Treaty of Mutual Cooperation and Security between the United States and Japan, the most important U.S. bilateral relationship in the region and the key to maintaining western Pacific regional stability.
-The 9th Theater Support Command (TSC), based out of Fort Belvoir, VA, is a multi-component unit with an active-duty element based on Camp Zama.
-United States Army Garrison Japan (USAG-J) executes Garrison operations to provide installation management, programs and services; enhance well-being of Soldiers, civilians and family members in support of mission readiness and execution.
+The 9th Theater Support Command (TSC), based out of Fort Belvoir, Virginia, is a multi-component unit with an active-duty element based on Camp Zama.
+United States Army Garrison Japan (USAG-J) executes Garrison operations to provide installation management and programs and services, and enhance the well-being of Soldiers, civilians and family members in support of mission readiness and execution.
 Several tenant units are also based at Camp Zama.

 Population Served